 Yes, that's so funny.

-So my mother would kill me if she heard me now, but she used to chase me with a hairbrush, and one time the hairbrush broke, and I remember her saying to me, Look what you've done now.
+So my mother would kill me if she heard me now, but she used to chase me with a hairbrush.

-So yeah, I used to get whacked with a hairbrush.
+So, yeah, I used to get whacked with a hairbrush.

 What is the worst thing you did as a kid?

-So my the worst secret that I have, and I still haven't told my father this, so it's worth me sharing it with you privately given that we're just having a private chat between you and I. Fifteen million people, five hundred and fifty radio stations, I'm sure he won't hear about it.
+So the worst secret that I have, and I still haven't told my father this, so it's worth me sharing it with you privately, given that we're just having a private chat between you and I. 15 million people, 550 radio stations.

 He'll be like demented by the time they catch up with him.